yoni2k/google-translate-api/README.md

 ## Setup - first time and every hour
  - Go to the following link and authorize using one of your Google accounts to get short expiration API key for using translation services: https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=https%3A%2F%2Fdevelopers.google.com%2Foauthplayground&prompt=consent&response_type=code&client_id=407408718192.apps.googleusercontent.com&scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fcloud-platform+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fcloud-translation&access_type=offline
- - Press on "Exchange authorization code for tokens"
+ - After confirming a few times, when redirected back to Google Cloud Playground, Press on "Exchange authorization code for tokens"
- - Copy the Access token into `./resources/token.txt`
+ - Copy the Access token from the website into `./resources/token.txt`

 The token is good for one hour and needs to be refreshed every hour by following the process above.

 # API
-## By calling GoogleTranslate class programmatically
+## By calling GoogleTranslate class of google-translate-api programmatically in Python
 ### GoogleTranslate() constructor
-    GoogleTranslate(token_file_path=token_file_path, url=translate_url)
+    def GoogleTranslate(token_file_path=token_file_path, url=translate_url):
-    Reads the token and can override Google Cloud translate URL
+    """ Reads the token and can override Google Cloud translate URL
     :param token_file_path: optional - path of the file with Google API key / token, by default taken from "../resources/token.txt"
-    :param url: optional - Google Cloud Translate URL - was added mostly for testing purposes
+    :param url: optional - Google Cloud Translate URL - was added mostly for testing purposes """
 ### translate() API
+    def translate(self, text_to_translate, target, source=None, format_type=None):
-    Translate text from 1 language to another using Google translate API
+    """ Translate text from 1 language to another using Google translate API
     :param text_to_translate: Text to translate to the target language
     :param target: language code (ISO-639-1) to translate the text to, for example "en" for English, "he" for Hebrew
-    :param source: language code (ISO-639-1) of text given to translate, example: "en" for English, "he" for Hebrew If None is given, Google translated API will autodetect the language
+    :param source: language code (ISO-639-1) of text given to translate, example: "en" for English, "he" for Hebrew If None is given, Google translate API will autodetect the language
     :param format_type: "text"/"html" - how the translated text should be returned in the JSON, easier to put as text or embed in html.
-        If not given, will not be sent to Google translate, and HTML will be chosen by default by Google translate.
+        If not given, will not be sent to Google translate, and html will be chosen by default by Google translate.
-    :return: parsed translated text
+    :return: parsed translated text """

 ### Examples of usage
 #### Basic